King's Bounty: The Legend: Resource management

 The main gameplay challenge in King's Bounty: The Legend is one of finite resource management, with the main resources being gold, troops and magic crystals.
 If the player does not die, being defeated means a loss of all troops travelling with the player.
 These can only be replaced by spending significant amounts of gold in order to hire a new army.

-Due to the use of randomly generated enemies and treasures, in each location there are often a few very powerful enemy groups.
+Due to the use of randomly generated enemies and treasures, in each location there are often a few powerful enemy groups.
 To defeat them and clear the location completely, players generally have to travel to other locations, retrieve any readily available gold, experience, and runes there in order to make the character more powerful, then backtrack to the previous location to complete it.
 This confused some players and reviewers, as the assumption was that gameplay would be more linear and that each location could be readily completed once accessible.

 The different character classes will generally handle resource problems in different ways: